jamesjoshuahill/bank/README.md

     bundle exec rspec
     ```

+## Usage

+The [bank account feature test](./spec/features/bank_account_spec.rb) shows how to use the code and demonstrates that it satisfies the acceptance criteria.

 ## Domain model

 A class diagram was drawn to model the domain in the [DotUML Playground](https://dotuml.com/playground.html).